 Outreach: DKT deploys outreach vans and community health workers to reach women in slums and poorer neighborhoods.
 DKT hosts information booths during market days in rural areas to raise awareness of modern contraceptive methods.
 DKT also targets poor and rural populations using deliver media that are most effective in reaching these populations, such as radio.

-Keeping prices low: In every country, DKT programs price at least one brand of every family planning method within traditional affordability guidelines.
+Keep Prices Low Relative to Consumer Income: DKT always prioritizes keeping products affordable for our lowest-income clients, even when it makes financial sustainability more difficult.
 To ensure that product pricing is affordable to the poor, DKT utilizes a well-established formula to determine consumer prices for a one-year supply of contraceptives.
-In this way, and by regularly checking the prices of everyday consumer goods like a cup of tea or a single cigarette, DKT ensures that its contraceptives are affordable.
-In Ethiopia and the Democratic Republic of Congo (DRC), for example, DKT’s condom brands are subsidized at less than 2 American cents each to reach the poorest segments of the population.
-While DKT always strives to increase its revenues to achieve financial sustainability — and is increasingly successful in doing that — it never does that by putting its products out of the reach of our lowest-income consumers.
+In this way, and by regularly checking the prices of everyday consumer goods, DKT ensures that its contraceptives stay affordable throughout periods of economic change.
+In Ethiopia and the Democratic Republic of Congo, DKT’s condom brands are priced at less than 2 American cents in order to reach the poorest segments of the population.

 Utilize Accessible Retail Spaces: DKT ensures that family planning products and services are available in rural, low-income, and high-risk areas by placing its products in sales outlets that are most accessible to both low-income and high-risk consumers, such as street kiosks, truck stops, brothels, and non-profit clinics.
 DKT also conducts awareness campaigns specifically targeted to sex workers at high risk of contracting HIV/AIDS.